 If the dates of our organised events aren’t suitable for you, feel free to get in touch by emailing email@example.com and we’ll arrange an individual campus tour for you.

 You must be working within an IAPT service as a trainee psychological wellbeing practitioner.
-Employers advertise these roles on NHS jobs and also, as many providers are now voluntary or independent sector, through national media.
+Applicants are advised to search for PWP trainees posts on NHS jobs and also, as many providers are now voluntary or independent sector, through national media.
+The advertised position will advise where the training will take place.

-We work closely with these organisations and we form part of their interview selection panels.
+Our feeder IAPT services are currently HPFT, EPUT, Vita, Suffolk and Thurrock, we work closely with these organisations and we usually form part of their interview selection panels.
 This ensures that your suitability for training as part of the employment selection process.
 Following a successful joint interview you will be asked to complete a University of Essex application form.
 If there is no University representative at your interview, you will need to attend an independent interview to assess your suitability for training.

 We are currently unable to accept self-funding students on these programmes at this time.